 How Fast Do Windmill Palms Grow?

-Although Windmill Palm is very drought tolerant, irregular watering and drought will slow its growth rate dramatically.
+While the Windmill Palm is highly drought-tolerant, irregular watering and prolonged drought can significantly impede its growth rate.

 Are Windmill Palm Fruits Poisonous To Dogs and Cats?